hydephp/develop/docs/creating-content/blog-posts.md

 ### Image

 Specify a cover image for the post, either by a local image path for a file in the `_media/` directory, or by a full URL.
+Any array data is constructed into a dynamic fluent caption, and injected into post and page metadata.

 #### Local image path